Stream Processing vs. Batch Processing: What to Know

 Sentiment analysis: Stream processing is used to ingest data in sentiment analysis systems.
 These systems are designed for data-driven marketing in real-time.

 Log monitoring: Logs from multiple applications are monitored, and errors are detected in real-time.
-Stream processing is used to continuously process the incoming logs data, and results are delivered.
+Stream processing is used to process the incoming logs data continuously, and results are delivered.

 Customer satisfaction: Stream processing is used in analyzing customer behavior, digital experience monitoring, and observing the customer journey to improve services.
 Customer feedback is a useful measure for evaluating an organization’s strengths and areas for improvement.
 A company’s reputation will improve the quicker it responds to consumer complaints and offers a solution.
 This speed pays off when it comes to online evaluations and word-of-mouth marketing, which can be the determining factor for drawing in new prospects and turning them into customers.